shawngraham/hist1900a-fall2025/content/en/docs/syllabus/syllabus-3.md

 ## Texts

-See the [weekly work](../../schedule) section.
-All readings are open access.
+See the **Course Work Overview** section.
+All readings are open access or available through the MacOdrum Library Website (you might have to be logged into Carleton's systems/website).
 Do the reading _before_ the class in question.

 ## When Life Intervenes